-Among the most common roadblocks, teams face when developing and integrating on-premises and cloud technologies are ensuring that internal and external stakeholders adopt new solutions and services.
+Among the most common roadblocks, teams face when developing and integrating on-premises and hybrid cloud technologies is ensuring that internal and external stakeholders adopt new hybrid IT solutions and IT services.
 Both education and training are critical for optimizing productivity.
 Still, something frequently overlooked them favoring other priorities, resulting in users being unaware of how to use new technologies correctly.

 Divide & Rule: They suggest the IT network of the organization be divided into two segments- ‘on-premises, and ‘the cloud’.